 An industry agreement defines the contractual relationship between an industry entity and Seattle Children’s Research Institute for the performance or financial support of a clinical study.
 Industry agreements specify each party's rights and responsibilities and include financial terms, including the budget and payment schedule by which the industry entity will pay the research institute for conducting the study.

-The Office of Sponsored Research (OSR) is the authorized agent for negotiating industry agreements on behalf of the research institute.
-OSR acts as a liaison between industry and principal investigators to ensure such agreements are consistent with research institute policies.
-Clinical studies conducted under an industry agreement may be either industry-initiated or investigator-initiated and may be negotiated either directly with industry or with a Contract Research Organization (CRO) representing a sponsor.
+OSR is the authorized agent for negotiating industry agreements on behalf of the research institute.
+It acts as a liaison between industry and principal investigators to ensure such agreements are consistent with research institute policies.
+Clinical studies conducted under an industry agreement may be either industry-initiated or investigator-initiated and may be negotiated either directly with industry or with a contract research organization (CRO) representing a sponsor.
 Principal investigators may be asked to countersign an agreement indicating that they have read and understood its terms, but are not authorized to independently negotiate agreements on behalf of the research institute.

 Steps to initiating a contract